MicrosoftDocs/visualstudio-docs/docs/extensibility/creating-custom-editors-and-designers.md

 ---
 title: Creating Custom Editors and Designers | Microsoft Docs
-description: "The Visual Studio IDE hosts different types of editors: the core editor, custom editors, external editors, and designers.
-This article explains the types." ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: how-to
+description: Learn about the different types of editors that can by hosted by the Visual Studio IDE: the core editor, custom editors, external editors, and designers." ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: how-to